Ortho-integral surfaces: Appendix: Ptolemy relations and their generalizations

 \subsection{A quintet of horocycles}

 Let $A,P,B,C,D$ be five disjoint horocycles in $\mathbb{H}$ with a cyclic order.
 Each of them divides $\mathbb{H}$ into two domains such that the other four horocycles lie in the same domain.
 Let $O$ be the intersection between $AC$ and $BD$.
 Let $\alpha$ and $\beta$ be the angles between $OA,OP$ and $OB,OP$ respectively as in Figure \ref{fig:horo}.

-With the notations in Section \ref{Notations}, and using standard calculations in the upper half-plane model of hyperbolic plane, the following relations are obtained: \begin{lem} With $P,A,O$ and $\alpha$ defined above, one has
+With the notations in Section \ref{Notations} (Items \ref{3.2a} and \ref{3.2c}), and using standard calculations in the upper half-plane model of the hyperbolic plane, the following relations are obtained: \begin{lem} With $P,A,O$ and $\alpha$ defined above, one has

 \end{lem} Applying Lemma \ref{horopentagon} and the Penner's Ptolemy relation, one can compute $OA,OB,OC,OD$ in terms of $AC,BD,AD,AB,CD,CB$ as follows: \begin{lem} With $P,A,B,C,D$ and $O$ defined above, one obtains